 How to Apply

-Email Jennifer Stewart with a brief description of your project after April 1.
+Email Jennifer Stewart with a brief description of your project.
 If your organization and the project fit the criteria, you will be sent an access code and link for the online application.
-The request for the link to the online application must be submitted no later than July 3, 2018.
+The request for the link to the online application must be submitted a week prior to the deadline.
 Any requests after that time will not be considered.

 Grants for Individuals

 - Applicant must have a diagnosis of a severe to profound intellectual and/or developmental disorder (IDD) and a need that is unmet by government or private sources.